AngryMaciek/angry-moran-simulator/documentation.md

 From the user's perspective only one class is relevant: *MoranProcess3D*.

-Initializer of the *MoranProcess3D* has the follwing sygnature:
+Initializer of the *MoranProcess3D* has the follwing signature:
 ```python
 def __init__(self, size_list, label_list, grid, BirthPayoffMatrix, DeathPayoffMatrix, TransitionMatrix=None):
 ```